NewRelic.recordCustomEvent(string $eventType, [string $eventName,] map<string, object> $eventAttributes)

 Agent version 5.12.0 or higher.

-Creates and records a custom event, for use in New Relic Insights.
+Creates and records a custom event, for use in NRQL.
 The event includes a list of attributes, specified as a map.
 Unlike using

 setAttribute, adding attributes to a custom event adds them only to that event; they are not session attributes.